ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ## RecordEditContext

 `RecordEditContext` is the base class for the record edit context.
 It contains the boilerplate code.
-We'll look at it in more detail when we look at the `WeatherForecastEditContext`.
+We'll look at it in more detail in `WeatherForecastEditContext`.
 Key points to note:

 1. It's initiliaiser requires a `RecordCollection` object.
-In the app;lication this is the ControllerService `RecordCollection` associated with the current record.
-It gets loaded whenever the record getys changed.
+In the application this is the ControllerService `RecordCollection` called `RecordData` associated with the current record.
+It gets loaded whenever the record cahnges.
 2. It holds a reference to the valid `EditContext` and expects to be notified of changes.
 3. It handles Validation for the `EditContext` and is wired into `EditContext.OnValidationRequested`.
 4. It holds a List of `ValidationActions` which get run whenever validation is triggered.